ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 * Query
 * Image

+Please see https://cfdocs.org/member for further information on member functions.

 ## Naming Coding Standards

 At [Ortus Solutions](https://www.ortussolutions.com) we have developed a set of development standards for many languages.
 You can find our [ColdFusion standards](https://github.com/Ortus-Solutions/coding-standards/blob/master/coldfusion.md) here: https://github.com/Ortus-Solutions/coding-standards/blob/master/coldfusion.md